-Mixing and Storage – Viscosity, Shear Thinning and Yield Stress
+Storage – Viscosity, Shear Thinning and Yield Stress

 The yield stress of the slurry is the amount of force needed to elicit significant flow.
-On a large scale, yield stress can be a valuable measurement to aid in application and defect reduction.
+On a large scale, yield stress can be a valuable measurement to aid application and defect reduction.
 On a micro-scale, however, yield stress can be incredibly valuable property to aid with stability.
 The weight of the solid particles needs to overcome the yield stress of the liquid part of the slurry in order to fall to the bottom.
-If the yield stress is high enough, the particles are unable to fall, and won’t be able to sediment out.
+If the yield stress is high enough, the particles are unable to fall, and will not be able to sediment out.

 Rheology is Key to Creating Even Layer Thin Films In Any Printing Process